Publication Policy and Agreement

 - Impartiality: An Editor should evaluate manuscripts without any prejudice towards cast, creed, gender, sexual orientation, religious belief, ethnic origin, nationality, or political viewpoint of the authors.

-- Privacy: The Editor or any Editorial staff must not reveal any data about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate depending on the need and stage of processing.
+- Privacy: The Editor or any Editorial board member must not reveal any data about a submitted manuscript to anyone other then the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate depending on the need and stage of processing.

 - Conduct Double-blind review process (reviewers of the research work won't get to know the identity of the author(s) and the author(s) won't get to know the identity of the reviewer).

-- Adhere by the guidelines and procedure laid down by the IJELLH.
+- Adhere to the guidelines and procedure laid down by the IJELLH.

 - Make recommendations for improving the evaluation and dissemination of the manuscript of the journal.